shiv-0101/confizz/README.md

 ## 📜 Disclaimer

-This project is for **fun and humor**, not for promoting harmful or offensive content.
+This project is for **fun and humor** not for promoting harmful or offensive content.

 ---